-$^{^{4\,6}}$ $\,$ As defined in SS 31/15 - Paragraphs 5.20 to 5.24. $\,$
+$^{^{4\,4}}$ $\,$ Paragraphs 5.14 and 5.15 of SS31/15. $\,$

-- the subsidiary has significant weaknesses that call into question the adequacy of existing capital requirements; or - other material supervisory concerns lead the supervisor to consider the firm's internal capital to be insufficient.
+- material impediments to the transferability of capital within the group;45 - the subsidiary is a specialist subsidiary containing a high concentration of a group's business that could lead to a negative outcome in a stress, but this concentration is offset at a group wide level; - there are significant weaknesses in the risk management or governance of the subsidiary; - the subsidiary has significant weaknesses that call into question the adequacy of existing capital requirements; or - other material supervisory concerns lead the supervisor to consider the firm's internal capital to be insufficient.